Double Face: Production

 During the later part of director Riccardo Freda's career, the director began attempting commercially viable genres.
 Freda met with Italian producer Oreste Coltellacci who set up a deal with the German company Rialto who created several work in the German subgenre called the krimi.
 The krimis were inspired by the works of Edgar Wallace and had been popular since Harald Reinl's film Der Frosch mit der Maske (1959) In Germany, the film was promoted as being based on Das Gesicht im Dunkeln by Edgar Wallace.
 This was done for commercial reasons as the script had nothing to do with the book.
 The original story for the film was developed by Lucio Fulci, Romano Migliorini and Gianbattista Mussetto.
 The film's screenplay is credited to Freda and Austrian-born Paul Hengge.
 According to Giusti, Fulci wrote the first treatment.
 Fulci would claim in an interview in 1994 that he wrote the film for Freda.
 He disliked the film, stating that Freda had "completely crushed it down to a pulp; at that time, he just didn't care anymore."
+Fulci would revisit Double Faces central theme ― of a man learning that his wife has seemingly faked her death ― in his own film One on Top of the Other (1969).

 When casting the film, Freda met with Klaus Kinski in Rome where Kinski initially refused to be in the film not wanting to play another psychopathic character.
-Freda convinced him to take the role after learning he would play the part of a victim instead.

-Double Face was shot between 20 January and 15 March 1969 at the Cinecittà Studios in Rome and on location in London and Liverpool.
+Freda convinced him to take the role after learning he would play the part of a victim instead.Double Face was shot between 20 January and 15 March 1969 at the Cinecittà Studios in Rome and on location in London and Liverpool.
 Freda and Kinski did not get along on set, with Freda referring to him as "the Crown Prince of Assholes" and eventually proceeding to shoot the film with a Kinski double he found on the set of a Federico Fellini film.
 When Kinski found out about this, he put aside his differences and continued working on the film.